grafana/loki/docs/sources/installation/helm.md

 * Review the [Promtail systemd-journal configuration documentation](/docs/clients/promtail/scraping.md#journal-scraping-linux-only)

-* Configure the Promtail helm chart with the systemd-journal configuration added to the `extraScrapeConfigs` section and volume mounts for the Promtail pods to access the log files.
+* Configure the Promtail Helm chart with the systemd-journal configuration added to the `extraScrapeConfigs` section and volume mounts for the Promtail pods to access the log files.
 For example:

 ```yaml
 # Add additional scrape config